 So when I was in San Francisco a few weeks ago, I caught up with Dr. Ginsberg over pizza and a diet coke or three.

 Along with him being a great guy, speaking with someone who’s so knowledgeable about their field was wonderful.
+I was so inspired after our conversation that I even decided to do some research into public health degrees at the University of Arizona.
+I have always wanted to learn more about healthcare and my chat with the doctor really got me thinking.
 As much as I can answer questions about what is (and what isn’t) good science, it’s important to defer to experts like him on questions about medications for children.
 I’m not an expert in that field and I want people to get information from the right source.
 He started telling me (1) that a lot of medications are not recommended for children under a certain age and (2) about the research on the available medications in treating cough for infants… and the research indicates that placebos work as well as the stuff on the shelves.

 And he’s not having it.